Normalized solutions of one-dimensional defocusing NLS equations with nonlinear point interactions: Proofs of Theorems --

 \section{Proofs of Theorems \ref{thm:exsol}--\ref{thm:nonun}}

 In this section we present the proofs of Theorems \ref{thm:exsol}--\ref{thm:nonun}.
-Note that throughout the section we focus only on positive and even solutions of \eqref{nlse}, strictly deacreasing on $\R^+$, since this is not restrictive by Lemma \ref{lem:statQual}.
+Note that throughout the section we focus only on positive and even solutions of \eqref{nlse}, strictly decreasing on $\R^+$, since this is not restrictive by Lemma \ref{lem:statQual}.

 The proofs of the mentioned results relies on a detailed analysis of the masses of the stationary states identified in the previous section.
 In the case $\lambda=0$, letting $u_0$ be the sole positive solution in $H^1(\R)$ of \eqref{nls-nomass} provided by Lemma \ref{prop:l=0}, a straightforward computation shows